achall36/RoxvilleRooster.github.io/expectations.md

 We'll be using Savage Worlds Deluxe Explorer's Edition (SWDEE)

 * Where possible, we want to follow the "Fast, Furious, and Fun" model
-* I want to keep houseruling to a minimum, but we will borrow rules from other settings.
 * Before we begin a campaign, we will determine the setting rules.
+We want to keep houseruling to a minimum
 * At first, I do not expect new players to know the Savage Worlds rules
-* Characters will be awarded an average of 2 XP per session; if you miss a session, you get no experience
+* Characters will be awarded an average of 2 XP per session; if you miss a session, you get no experience and your character will likely operate as an allied extra
 * After a few sessions, I expect players to have a licensed copy of the SWDEE (an affordable $10 USD)

 # Goals